mamalofsha/Multidirectional-Game/README.md

 - * Grid-Based Gameplay: Supports isometric grid systems for building placement, with interactive workshops and decorations.
 Grid configuration and state are dynamically loaded from XML files.
 - * UI Framework: Includes buttons, popups, and detailed info windows with hover, selection, and text display mechanics, designed for modularity and extensibility.
 - * Data Persistence: Utilizes XML to save and load map states, including building placements and configurations, ensuring persistent game states.
-- * Zoom and Pan Controls: Implements zooming and panning for better navigation, with constraints to ensure seamless user interaction.- *
+- * Zoom and Pan Controls: Implements zooming and panning for better navigation, with constraints to ensure seamless user interaction.

 **Game Systems:
 **